+Painted finishes.
 Conservatories / porches None.
 Communal areas None.
 Garages and permanent outbuildings Visually inspected.
-There is a detached single car garage of block and render construction under a pitched and tiled roof.
-To the rear of the garage is an attached store room.
+There is a detached single car garage of concrete panel construction under a pitched roof clad in corrugated asbestos sheeting.
+In addition, there are two timber sheds and a log store.
 Outside areas and boundaries Visually inspected.
-The garden grounds are arranged on all sides and laid to grass with a paved patio area and gravel chipped driveway.
-Boundaries are formed in block built walls and mature hedging.
+The garden grounds are arranged on all sides and laid to grass with a gravel chipped driveway and paved patio area to the rear.
+Boundaries are formed in timber fencing and mature hedges.
 Ceilings Visually inspected from floor level.
 Ceilings are lined in plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Internal walls are lined in plasterboard.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Flooring throughout is of suspended timber design.
-There is limited access to the sub-floor area via a floor hatch within the middle bedroom wardrobe.
-Insulation material has been installed.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
-Kitchen units were visually inspected excluding appliances.
+I did not gain access into any sub-floor areas.